pppxiyu/AH_estimator_ml/README.md

 `[1, 2, 3, 4]`.
 Please note if `'biLSTM'` is used, the length of `lag` must be an even number.

+`modelName`: string.
+Supports `'naive'`, `'LSTM'`, `'biRNN'`, `'linear'`, `'mlp'`, and `biRNN_global`.

+`tuneTrail`: int.
+Number of trails in hyperparameter tuning.
+Only works for `'LSTM'` and `'biLSTM'`.
+If set as 1, hyperparameter tuning is disabled.

+`maxEpoch`: int.
+Max epoch count for `'LSTM'` and `'biLSTM'` training.

 `saveFolderHead`: string.
 Recommend name it using the `target_tractLevel` and the `modelName`.
 For example, `energyElec_biLSTM` stands for the experiment using `'biLSTM'` for estimating `'energy.elec'`.

 `randomSeed`: int.
 The random seed used by numpy.random.

+`testDataPer`: float, 0-1, only works for the "Option 2" in the `run.py`.
+The percentage of microclimates used for training.

-`dirTargetYear`: `None` or list.
+`dirTargetYear`: `None` or list, only works for the "Option 1" in the `run.py`.
 In default, `dirTargetYear` is set as `None`.
 In this case, the microclimates zones in the 2018 is split into training and testing set.
-However, in real use case, 2018 microclimate zones are used for training.
-The trained model will estimate the targets in another year. `dirTargetYear` should be set as a list, indicating the dir of input features and ground truth (if any) for test.
+However, in real use case, the trained model will estimate the targets in another year.
+For this purpose, `dirTargetYear` should be set as a list, indicating the dir of input features and ground truth (if any) for test.
 The first element is the dir of energy data.
 The second is for weather data.
 The third is for typical target values.
 The last one is the tract level ground truth.
 Example for estimating 2016 whole year: